emqx/cloud-docs/en_US/rule_engine/introduction.md

 In EMQ X Cloud, using the rule engine has the following requirements:

+- Basic Deployment
-- For free trial deployments and shared deployments: Access to resources such as databases only supports public network access, so you need to ensure that resources have public network access capability and that security groups are open before creating resources.
+    - The resource only supports public access, so you need to ensure that the resource has public access and open security groups before creating the resource.
+    - Only Webhook and MQTT bridges are open for the resource type.
+- Professional Deployment
-- For dedicated deployments: Access to resources such as databases only supports Intranet access, so you need to configure a VPC peering connection and open security groups before creating resources.
+    - The resource only supports intranet access, so you need to configure VPC peering before creating the resource and open the security group.

 ## [Rule Management](./rule.md)